-- Open File Explorer on your PC and you’ll see the Samsung device as a connected device.
+- Open File Explorer on your computer to This PC and you’ll see the Samsung device under Devices and drives.
 You can now use File Explorer to access the device’s file contents, including all of its photos.
-Photos can be found in the DCIM folder on most devices.
+Photos are found in the DCIM folder on most devices.

-If your Samsung device has a slot for an external SD or microSD card, then this method may be preferable to using a USB cable.
+If your Samsung device has a slot for a microSD card, you may prefer this method over using a USB cable.
 While some laptops have built-in SD or microSD readers, most computers don’t.
-But that’s okay!
-Just buy an adapter like the Anker 8-in-1 Portable Card Reader, which connects via USB.
+Thankfully, you can buy an adapter like the Anker 2-in-1 SD Card Reader, which connects via USB.

-Insert the external card into your device, then use one of these file explorer apps to transfer all of your photos to the card.
-Remove the card, plug it into the adapter, and you’ll see it on your PC as an external device.
-You can then pull photos from it using the USB directions above.
+Insert the external card into your device, then use an Android file explorer app to transfer all your photos to the card.
+Remove the card, plug it into the adapter, and you’ll see it on your PC as an external device under This PC.
+You can then copy photos from it using the USB directions above.

-Your Samsung device most likely supports Bluetooth but this method requires a Bluetooth-capable PC as well.
+Your Samsung device most likely supports Bluetooth, but this method requires a Bluetooth-capable PC as well.
 Most laptops fit the bill, but some desktops don’t.
-I do prefer this method over the USB method because it doesn’t involve any cables.
+Like SD card compatibility, you can purchase a USB Bluetooth adapter to add this functionality to your PC for cheap.

-On your Samsung device, pull down the notification panel from the top edge of the screen, then tap Bluetooth to enable it.
+On your Samsung device, pull down twice from the top of the screen to open the Quick Settings panel, then tap Bluetooth to enable it if it’s not already.
 When the Bluetooth dialog box comes up, tap on your device to make it visible.
 This will allow your PC to find and connect to it.

 On Windows 10, connect to the device with these steps:

 - A numeric passcode will appear on both.
-If they match, click Yes on Windows 10 and tap OK on the Samsung device.
+If they match, click Yes on Windows 10 and tap OK on your Samsung device.

 - When paired, click Send or receive files via Bluetooth, then Receive files.

-- On the Samsung device, use the My Files app to select all the photos you want to download, then Share them and select Bluetooth as the method, then choose your PC as the destination.
+- On the Samsung device, use the My Files app to select all the photos you want to download.
+Share them and select Bluetooth as the method, then choose your PC as the destination.

 - When the file transfer request shows up on the PC, click Finish.

 Cloud storage is arguably the easiest way to move files across devices, but it does have a big downside: limited storage space.
-This doesn’t matter if you only need to pull a handful of photos, but since photos tend to be big, you may have trouble transferring large albums or an entire set of images from a one-month vacation abroad.
+This doesn’t matter if you only need to grab a handful of photo.
+However, since high-quality photos take up a lot of space, you may have trouble transferring large albums.

-First, set up a free account with one of these cloud storage services.
-Google Drive is your best bet because it provides the largest amount of space for free users at 15GB.
-You’ll then want to install the Google Drive app on your Samsung device and Google Drive on your PC.
+First, set up an account with a free cloud storage service .
+Google Drive is probably your best bet, because it provides a large amount of space for free users at 15GB.
+You’ll then want to install the Google Drive app on your Samsung device and PC.